 Does Espresso Have Milk It It?

-That’s what you get when you order a single or double espresso.
-Or even if you order a lungo or ristretto there is no milk anywhere.
+That’s what you get when you order a single or double espresso, just coffee.
+Even if you order a lungo or ristretto there is no milk anywhere.
 With any of those drinks, there is no milk or cream is served or included.
 It’s the drink that comes straight from the machine and the only thing in an espresso machine is hot water and coffee grounds.
 The differences between a single and double espresso, a ristretto and lungo are the amount of grounds and water used.

 Of course while a shot of espresso in any variant doesn’t have any milk, adding milk to it is almost as old as espresso itself.
 It probably didn’t take more than five minutes after the first shot of espresso was pulled before someone added milk to it.

 The espresso originated in Italy at the beginning of the 20th century (1901).
 It was intended as a way to brew coffee quicker and they succeeded in doing so since pulling a shot of espresso only takes about 30 seconds.
 The cappuccino was actually a thing long before that and originated in Vienna in the 1700’s (then known as a “kapuziner”)and was just coffee with milk and sugar.
 After the invention of the espresso, the cappuccino recipe we know now was quickly adopted to use espresso instead of brewed coffee.

 The thing to understand is that once you put milk or anything except sugar in an espresso, it’s not called an espresso anymore.
 Once you start adding milk, it becomes a cappuccino, latte or another less well-known drink.
 So while there is espresso in those drinks, they go by different names.
 So technically there is no milk in espresso because by the act of adding milk, it turns into something different.